package picos

 Picos compatible

 The idea is that schedulers provide their own handlers for the Picos effects.
-By handling the Picos effects a scheduler allows any libraries built on top of the Picos concepts to be used with the scheduler.
+By handling the Picos effects a scheduler allows any libraries built on top of the Picos interface to be used with the scheduler.
 Such a scheduler is then said to be Picos compatible.

 Implemented in Picos

 A scheduler is just one element of a concurrent programming model.
-Separately from making a scheduler Picos compatible, one may choose to implement other elements of the programming model, e.g. a particular approach to structuring concurrency or a particular collection of communication and synchronization primitives, in terms of the Picos concepts.
+Separately from making a scheduler Picos compatible, one may choose to implement other elements of the programming model, e.g. a particular approach to structuring concurrency or a particular collection of communication and synchronization primitives, in terms of the Picos interface.
 Such scheduler agnostic elements can then be used on any Picos compatible scheduler and are said to be Implemented in Picos.

 Design goals and principles